About Maplefields School

 Maplefields is a specialist Academy based in Corby, Northamptonshire.
-The school caters for pupils aged 5 (Reception Year ) to 18 years (sixth form) with severe behaviour emotional and social difficulties (BESD), now known as social emotional and mental health difficulties (SEMH), as their primary need.
+The school caters for pupils with social emotional and mental health difficulties (SEMH), as their primary need.

 At the point of referral, many pupils have additional, associated and sometimes complex needs, which may include: ADHD (Attention Deficit and Hyperactivity Disorder); ADD (Attention Deficit Disorder); ODD (Oppositional Defiant Disorder); Tourettes; Mental Health Difficulties; Language and Learning difficulties; Asperger's or are on the Autistic Spectrum.
 The school does not cater for pupils who have a diagnosis of Autism as their primary need.

-Maplefields originally opened in 1998 on its previous site as a primary BESD/SEMH School and has developed over the years extending the age range and provision offered.
+Maplefields originally opened in 1998 on its previous site as a primary SEMH School and has developed over the years extending the age range and provision offered.

-In April 2007 the age range was extended from Primary to Secondary (Year 1 to Year 11) and in September 2011 the Post 16 provision was set up extending the age range to 18 years.
+In April 2007 the age range was extended from Primary to Secondary.
 In September 2012 the school became an Academy.
 This was a considered response by senior leaders, governors and staff to the school's consistent outstanding status and desire to provide the best possible learning outcomes for all pupils in the school community.
-The current specification caters for pupils from Year R (reception) to the sixth form.
+The current specification caters for pupils from Year R (reception) to Year 13.

 The school serves the north of Northamptonshire (Kettering, Corby, Wellingborough and East Northants), but some pupils come from further afield if places are available, including neighbouring local authorities.